JLW-7/wally-c/README.md

 **Wally** is a warm, reliable voice assistant in the shape of a penguin.
 It is designed to help users with reminders, productivity, daily conversations, and emotional support — all packed into a portable ESP32-based device.

 > [!NOTE]
 > Wally is currently a prototype and not yet available for purchase, public use or distribution (but will soon be!).
-Check out its demo below and stay tuned for updates!
+Stay tuned for updates!

 ---